Trial Carbon Capture Unit Begins Operating On Blast Furnace At Arcelormittal Gent, Belgium

-(MENAFN- JCN NewsWire) Trial Carbon Capture Unit Begins Operating on Blast Furnace at ArcelorMittal Gent, Belgium
+(MENAFN- ACN NewsWire) Trial Carbon Capture Unit Begins Operating on Blast Furnace at ArcelorMittal Gent, Belgium

 TOKYO, May 22, 2024 - (JCN Newswire) - ArcelorMittal and partners Mitsubishi Heavy Industries, Ltd. (MHI), BHP, along with Mitsubishi Development Pty Ltd (Mitsubishi Development) have successfully started operating a pilot carbon capture unit on the blast furnace off-gas at ArcelorMittal Gent in Belgium.